jsog/jsog/README.md

 # JSOG - JavaScript Object Graph

 JSOG (JavaScript Object Graph) is a simple convention which allows arbitrary object graphs to be represented in JSON.
-It allows a large, complicated, cyclic object graph to be seriazlied and deserialized to and from JSON.
+It allows a large, complicated, cyclic object graph to be serialized and deserialized to and from JSON.

 ## The problem with JSON